Mesothelioma Diagnosis

 How Is Mesothelioma Diagnosed?

 Mesothelioma is most effectively diagnosed by a specialist who understands the nuances of this rare cancer and what to look for.
-However, most people start with their primary care doctor to rule out more common conditions, especially considering that many of the early symptoms of mesothelioma are not specific.
+However, most people start with their primary care doctor to rule out more common conditions, as many early symptoms of mesothelioma aren’t specific.

-When establishing a diagnosis for mesothelioma, your doctor will want to understand if there’s cancer present, where it started, and whether it’s spread to other parts of the body.
+When establishing a diagnosis for mesothelioma, your doctor will determine if there’s cancer present, where it started, and whether it’s spread to other parts of the body.

 The basic steps for a mesothelioma diagnosis include:

-1. Symptom evaluation.
+1. Physical exam.
 During your initial exam, the doctor will ask about your symptoms to get a full picture of your health.
-It’s important that you share everything you’ve noticed, such as fatigue, weight changes, pain, and any respiratory changes.
+It’s important that you share everything you’ve noticed, such as fatigue, weight changes, chest pain, and any shortness of breath.

 This is the standard process for patients who go to the doctor with specific symptoms to address.
 Some patients are also diagnosed with mesothelioma during surgery or treatment for another condition.